 For us, days are short in the dead of winter but not as short as our neighbors who live further north.
 Winter Solstice is on December 21 and is our shortest day of the year, giving us just a tad bit over 5 hours of daylight from sunrise to sunset.

 The views of the Alpenglow that stretch across the mountains.

 The bright colors of the dog teams standing out against the snow of the race trail.

 Halos & Sundogs being formed from the ice crystals in the air.

 The sun glistening off the snow.
 (When the sun is up)

 The sound of the crunch of the snow beneath my boots.

 Don’t blink!
 The next three seasons in Alaska change pretty fast!

-I don’t think anyone really notices the lack of sleep we all get.
+I don’t think anyone notices the lack of sleep we all get.
 Summer Solstice brings our area the longest day of the year with just shy of 20 hours of daylight between sunrise and sunset.
-We have civil twilight the rest of the night in June and part of July however, so it never gets completely dark.
+However, we have civil twilight the rest of the night in June and part of July, so it never gets completely dark.

 Before you know it, the summer season has come and gone.
 You can sense specific changes happening around you as you start watching for termination dust.
 There is a crispness in the air reminding you that winter is close.